 You shall comply with the Act (including any subordinate legislation made under it and guidance issued by the Information Commissioner) and any related legislation in relation to any personal data provided to us or held by or on behalf of you as a result of or in connection with or necessary for the use of our site.

-Our sites are operated by Saint-Gobain Building Distribution Limited trading as Pasquill (“We”).
-We are registered in England and Wales under company number 1647362 and we have our registered office at Saint-Gobain House, Binley Business Park, Coventry CV3 2TT.
-Our VAT number is 394 1212 63
+www.pasquill.co.uk is a site operated by Pasquill (“We”).
+We are registered in England and Wales under company number 1647362 and have our registered office at Saint-Gobain House, Binley Business Park, Coventry, CV3 2TT.
+Our VAT number is GB 394 1212 63.

-From time to time, we may restrict access to some parts of our site, or our entire site, to users who have registered with us.
+From time to time, we may restrict access to some parts of the Website, or our entire site, to users who have registered with us.

-When using our site, you must comply with the provisions of our acceptable use policy.
-You are responsible for making all arrangements necessary for you to have access to our site.
-You are also responsible for ensuring that all persons who access our site through your internet connection are aware of these terms, and that they comply with them.
+You are responsible for making all arrangements necessary for you to have access to the Website.
+You are also responsible for ensuring that all persons who access the Website through your internet connection are aware of these terms, and that they comply with them.

-We are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
-Those works are protected by, amongst other things, copyright and trade mark laws and treaties around the world.
+We are the owner or the licensee of all intellectual property rights in the Website, and in the material published on it.
+Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.

-Commentary and other materials posted on our site are not intended to amount to advice on which reliance should be placed.
-We therefore disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to our site, or by anyone who may be informed of any of its contents.
+Commentary and other materials posted on the Website are not intended to amount to advice on which reliance should be placed.
+We therefore disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to the Website, or by anyone who may be informed of any of its contents.

 This does not affect our liability for death or personal injury arising from our negligence, nor our liability for fraudulent misrepresentation or misrepresentation as to a fundamental matter, nor any other liability which cannot be excluded or limited under applicable law.